nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/debugging.rst

 Statistics
 ==========

-The nRF70 driver, firmware, and networking stack have statistics feature that can be enabled to help debug issues.
+The nRF Wi-Fi driver, firmware, and networking stack have statistics feature that can be enabled to help debug issues.

 You can enable statistics by using the ``nrf70-debug`` snippet.
 See `Enable debug features`_.